- Are you interested in the Spanish language?

 Self-Directed Study in Spanish I (online) (SPÆ003G)

-Self-directed study in Spanish I is intended for those learners who have basic knowledge of Spanish language, A2 or above.
-Learners are partly or completely in charge of all the main aspects of the learning process such as objectives, strategies, selection of resources and assessment.
+Learners are partly in charge of the main aspects of the learning process such as objectives, strategies and selection of resources.
 Learners work closely with the instructor through interviews to set up an individualized instructional plan and to assess their progress.
-They participate in weekly workshops in small groups to practice oral and written production.
-The assessment covers all four language skills: writing, reading, oral comprehension and oral expression.
-Each skill is assessed in accordance with the learner's objectives.
-Learners can also choose how many credits they achieve (2, 4 or 6) and the assessment is completed in accordance with the number of credits.
+They participate in weekly workshops to practice oral and written production.
+The assessment covers all four language skills: reading comprehension, oral comprehension, writing and oral production.

 Composition II (SPÆ201G)